Giddy-eg/us_trades_wiki/Residual-Capacity.md

 ## Coal
 A shortlist of the coal fired generating facilities in Canada has been compiled in [this Wikipedia Table](https://en.wikipedia.org/wiki/Coal_in_Canada#cite_note-CBC1-42).
 Each of the individuals facilities page was referenced to find the the capacity, commission date and retirement data if applicable.
-The exact pages are listed in `dataSources/ResidualCapacitiesByProvince.csv`
+The exact pages are listed in `dataSources/ResidualCapacitiesByProvince.csv`.

+Although Wikipedia sources need to be carefully verified, due to its open-source nature, the provided table is similar to other sourced coal capacities.
+See this [Canadian Energy Regulator Site](https://www.cer-rec.gc.ca/en/data-analysis/canada-energy-future/2019/results/index.html) and this [Energy Rates Site](https://energyrates.ca/the-main-electricity-sources-in-canada-by-province/).
+Our reason for opting to use the Wikipedia source is that it gave us straight Capacity values and provided commissioning dates.
+The other sources gave percentages of total production that was coal rather then a capacity in Watts.
+Moreover, all three of these sources agreed upon what provinces had coal, and what relative amount of coal production was in each province.

+This [Statistics Canada Source](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=2510002201&pickMembers%5B0%5D=1.1&pickMembers%5B1%5D=2.1&cubeTimeFrame.startYear=2017&cubeTimeFrame.endYear=2017&referencePeriods=20170101%2C20170101) does not break down energy generation by fuel type.
+It aggregates oil and coal (both regular and carbon capture and storage) into one grouping called Conventional steam turbine.
+Therefore, we ruled out this source as providing too course of data.

+It needs to be noted, we are confident that the Wikipedia source gives us values in the correct ballpark.
+We have **not** yet verified the sources Wikipedia is extracting its information from.

 ### Capacity
 In some cases, the capacity of each steam turbine unit was given.
 In these cases the capacities were summed to provide the residual capacity at its start data.
 In other cases, less information was available and only a general capacity of the power plant was provided.